Nothing Else Matters: Composition

 Its intro is an E minor arpeggio (transposed one half-step lower on stage performances) beginning with the open low E followed by the open G, B and high E strings.

 It is one of the few Metallica songs in which Hetfield plays the guitar solo.
-Guitarist Kirk Hammett does not play on the studio recording, making it one of the few in the whole Metallica repertoire, along with Cliff Burton's "(Anesthesia) Pulling Teeth", in which he does not appear.
+Lead guitarist Kirk Hammett does not play on the studio recording, making it one of the few in the whole Metallica repertoire, along with Cliff Burton's "(Anesthesia) Pulling Teeth", in which he does not appear.
 Hammett stated he did not learn how to play the song until they were well into the tour for the album.

-The orchestral arrangements were written by award-winning composer Michael Kamen, who would later go on to collaborate with the group on S&M.
+The orchestral arrangements were written by award-winning composer Michael Kamen.

 Music video

-The music video premiered on MTV on February 26, 1992.
+The music video filmed in Spring 1991 in North Hollywood during the recording of Metallica album.
+It premiered on MTV on February 25, 1992.
 It was directed by Adam Dubin and edited by Sean Fullan.
 The clip consists of parts of the A Year and a Half in the Life of Metallica documentary, which was shot during the recordings of Metallica.
 One of them shows Hetfield playing a Gibson EDS-1275 guitar during the second chorus.
 MTV will not air the video during daytime hours anymore because it features nudity in the form of pin-up posters and Playboy centerfolds that are taped up in the studio.
 It also has a picture of Winger's Kip Winger which Ulrich is seen throwing darts at.
 On the band's 2006 music video compilation DVD, the posters are censored, as was done with the nudity featured in the music videos for "Turn the Page" and "Whiskey in the Jar".

 In August 2021, the music video hit one billion views on YouTube, making it Metallica's first music video to do so.

 Live

-The song has now become a staple in Metallica's live performances, and has been dedicated to their fans.
+The song has become a staple in Metallica's live performances, and has been dedicated to their fans.

 A live version in which this can be heard can be found on the CD/DVD Orgullo, Pasión y Gloria: Tres Noches en la Ciudad de México.
 Other live recordings can be found on Live Shit: Binge & Purge, on S&M, Cunning Stunts DVD, the DVD/Blu-ray The Big 4 Live from Sofia, Bulgaria as well as on the soundtrack for the band's feature film Through the Never, and also featured on 2019 S&M follow-up live album, S&M2.